lightzard/bahlul-bot/README.md

    - **Private Chat**:
      - Send: `/ask What is the capital of France?`
      - Expected: “The capital of France is Paris.”
+     - Send: `/stream What is its population?`
+     - Expected: Response streams in real-time, e.g., “~2.2 million” (context preserved via Redis).
      - Send: `What is its population?`
      - Expected: “~2.2 million” (context preserved via Redis).
    - **Group Chat** (with privacy mode off and bot as admin):
      - Send: `/ask What is AI?`
      - Expected: “AI is…”
-     - Send: `Give an example.`
+     - Send: `/stream Give an example.`
-     - Expected: An AI example, using context.
+     - Expected: Streams an AI example, using context.
      - Send: `hello` (should respond if privacy mode is off).

 8. **Verify Redis Data**